 - Seek appropriate shelter (if there is a thunderstorm, remain there until thirty minutes after the last rumble of thunder).

-- Sheds, tents, and covered porches don’t protect from lightning.
+- Sheds, tents, and covered porches don’t protect you from lightning.

 - Find a sturdy building or get into a hard topped metal vehicle with the windows closed.